ElementsProject/lightning/doc/lightning-connect.7.md

 RETURN VALUE
 ------------

-On success the peer *id* is returned, as well as a hexidecimal *features* bitmap and an *address* object as per lightning-listnodes(7).
+On success the peer *id* is returned, as well as a hexidecimal *features* bitmap, a *direction* ("in" if they connected to us, "out" if we connected to them") and an *address* object as per lightning-listnodes(7).
+Note that *address* will be less useful if "direction" is "in", especially if a proxy is in use.

 ERRORS
 ------